 Proposed signage should be in harmony with the building to which it is attached.
-Size, scale, material, texture, color, style and location should be appropriate to both the building itself and the graphics. purpose of the Appropriate signage should convey the name and purpose of the business in a direct manner, using small, simple let-Logos ters. and graphics should be small, straightforward, and kept to a minimum.
+Size, scale, material, texture, color, style and location should be appropriate to both the building itself and the purpose of the graphics.
+Appropriate signage should convey the name and purpose of the business in a direct manner, using small, simple letters.
+Logos and graphics should be small, straightforward, and kept to a minimum.
 The following themes are suggested for these elements:

-- History of the Village of Powell. - History of the specific building to which the graphics are attached or related. - The traditions of the business represented by the sign. - Symbols or images from turn of the century rural America.
+-History of the City of Powell.

+- -History building graphics related to the specific to which the are attached -The traditions of a business represented by - sign.

+-Symbols or images from turn of the century rural America.